devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 toset(var.list)
 ```

 For the exam, understand what the *categories* of common functions do (string manipulation, collection manipulation, type conversion, numeric operations) rather than trying to memorize the entire function reference.
-In real work I look up exact function signatures constantly — nobody has the full standard library memorized, and the exam knows that; it tests conceptual usage, not recall of every function's exact argument order.
+In real work I look up exact function signatures constantly, nobody has the full standard library memorized, and the exam knows that; it tests conceptual usage, not recall of every function's exact argument order.

 ## 33. Expressions